grisselfaura/Gris_MS4_project/README.md

 Custom 404 and 500 pages contain heading, short information about the error and a button "Back Home".
 As well as that, they display navbar that allows users to come back easily to any page if they got lost.

 ### Features Left to Implement
+#### Blog app and posibility to add ratings and Reviews
-There are some features that I considered were of secondary importance and I have not implemented them yet due to time constraints, but intend to do so in future when I will be able to dedicate more time to them.
+There blog app I considered were of secondary importance and I have not implemented them yet due to time constraints, but intend to do so in future when I will be able to dedicate more time to them.
 Most of these features are displayed in my [original wireframes](https://github.com/irinatu17/Art-of-Tea/tree/master/wireframes).
-#### Star based  Rating and Reviews
-This will be the first priority feature I would like to implement in future.
 Users would be able to create, edit and delete their reviews for products and services.
-Rating would be displayd as stars(0-5) in the product details and service details pages.
-Also, in the landing page reviews section, the static reviews would be replaced with the real ones, displaying up to 5 random reviews from the database.
+Rating would be displayd as stars(0-5) in the service details pages.
+Also, in the landing home page reviews section, the static reviews would be replaced with the real ones, displaying up to 5 random reviews from the database.
+#### Star based  Views and Likes
+Automatic counting forThis will be the first priority feature I would like to implement in future to the client can have more visibility of what the potential customers are searching.
 ####  Social account login (Google and Facebook)
 This feature allows users to login using social networks accounts, Google and Facebook, that would enhance user experience and make the login process easier.

-Other small features are also considered to be implemented in feature, such as **Back to Top button** or/and **Pagination** in products, **Scroll down button** on the landing page, **Sorting products** by price/name, **Discout system**.
+Other small features are also considered to be implemented in feature:

-I would also like to add **more products** to the store.
+For future display added rating to the service card information generated by reviewers.
+For future a calendar database should be implemented to avoid other clients booking on occupied timeslots.
+Portafolio images are quite heavy pending to reduce this.
+Slider images carrousel indicators considering to swap for a scroll bar to be discussed with client.
+Pending to implement a dinamic way to generate the slider with less conditional code.
+Blog app requested from client.
+Pending to implement for this project due to timelines.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>